AY2526S1-CS2103-F13-4/tp/docs/UserGuide.md

 ### Pin a person by their index: `pin`

-Pins maximum one senior and/ or one caregiver at the top of the respective panel display.
+Pins at most one senior and/ or one caregiver at the top of the respective panel display.
 Upon successful execution of the command, the system will refresh and display the full, unfiltered list.

 Format: `pin s/SENIOR_INDEX` or `pin c/CAREGIVER_INDEX`